IPK-BIT/isa4j/docs/scalability-evaluation.md

 Examplary ISA-Tab output for each of the three complexity levels can be found in the following section.

 For each complexity level, CPU execution time was measured for writing a number of $n$ rows in Study and Assay File each, starting at 1 row and increasing stepwise up to 25,000 rows.
-Every combination of complexity level and $n$ was measured for 5 consecutive runs (12 for isa4J because results varied more) after a warm-up of writing 100 rows.
+Every combination of complexity level and $n$ was measured for 5 consecutive runs (15 for isa4J because results varied more) after a warm-up of writing 100 rows.
 Additionally, memory usage was measured for realistic complexity in 5 separate runs after CPU execution time measurements.

 Performance evaluation was carried out on a Macbook Pro 2017 (2.3 GHz Dual-Core Intel Core i5 Processor, 16 GB 2133 MHz LPDDR3 RAM) with macOS Catalina (Version 10.15.2). isatools was evaluated under Python 3.7.3 [Clang 11.0.0 (clang-1100.0.33.16)] using isatools version 0.11 and memory-profiler version 0.57 for measuring RAM usage.
-CPU execution time was measured with `time.process_time_ns`. isa4J was evaluated under AdoptOpenJDK 11.0.5 using `ThreadMXBean.getCurrentThreadCpuTime()` and `MemoryMXBean.getHeapMemory().getUsed() + MemoryMXBean.getNonHeapMemory().getUsed()`.
+CPU execution time was measured with `time.process_time_ns`. isa4J was evaluated under AdoptOpenJDK 11.0.5 using `ThreadMXBean.getCurrentThreadCpuTime()` and `MemoryMXBean.getHeapMemory().getUsed()`.
+For both platform, memory consumption baseline was calculated after the warm-up runs and an additional GC invocation.
+This baseline consumption was subtracted from all subsequent memory consumption values (we wanted to measure purely the memory consumed by the ISA-Tab content, not libraries and other periphery).

 The actual code generating the files and measuring time and memory usage can be found [here](https://github.com/IPK-BIT/isa4J/blob/master/src/test/resources/de/ipk_gatersleben/bit/bi/isa4j/performanceTests/isatools_performance_test.py) for python isatools and [here](https://github.com/IPK-BIT/isa4J/blob/master/src/test/java/de/ipk_gatersleben/bit/bi/isa4j/performanceTests/PerformanceTester.java) for isa4J